pyControl/docs/docs/user-guide/hardware.md

 ## Overview

 A typical pyControl hardware setup consists of one or more breakout boards connected to a computer by USB, each of which runs a single behavioural setup.
 The breakout board connects to a set of devices such as nosepokes, audio boards and LED drivers which make up the setup.
+USB hubs can be used between the computer and breakout boards such that many setups can be controlled from a single computer.

 All pyControl hardware is open source and design files for the hardware detailed below are available in the [pyControl hardware repository](https://bitbucket.org/takam/pycontrol_hardware).
 The repository also has a list of [useful parts](https://bitbucket.org/takam/pycontrol_hardware/src/default/useful-parts-list.md) such as cables, solenoids, mounting hardware etc for building pyControl setups.
-Assembled pyControl hardware is available from the [OpenEphys webstore](http://www.open-ephys.org/store).
+Assembled pyControl hardware is available from the [OpenEphys store](http://www.open-ephys.org/store).

 ![Hardware overview](../media/hardware/hardware-overview.jpg)